KonduitAI/dl4j-dev-tools/codegen/README.md

 It is assumed that the deeplearning4j mono repo and the dl4j-dev-tools repo both exist and have a common parent directory i.e., `somedir/deeplearning4j` and `somedir/dl4j-dev-tools` both exist.

-The script takes as argument the name (or names) of the ND4J namespaces to generate (not case sensitive).
+The script takes as argument the name (or names) of the ND4J namespaces to generate (not case sensitive) and projects (supported projects are nd4j, sd and both by default).

 As of 26/11, namespaces names (and hence valid args) include: `bitwise`, `neuralnetwork`, `random`, and `math` Note also that `all` may be passed to the script to generate all namespaces.

-For example, to generate both bitwise and random namespaces:
+For example, to generate both bitwise and random namespaces for both nd4j and SameDiff:
 ```
 ./generate.sh bitwise,random
 ```
-Or to generate all namespaces, use:
+Or to generate all namespaces for both nd4j and SameDiff, use:
 ```
 ./generate.sh all
 ```